Sea marshal: History

 The sea marshal program was first created following the terrorist attacks of September 11, 2001.
 It was initially launched using reservists from the Coast Guard Investigative Service (CGIS) in the Port of San Francisco immediately following the attacks as a temporary effort to provide port security.
 Sea marshals were later deployed in the ports of Long Beach, Los Angeles, and San Diego California.
-On the east coast, a large team of mobilized reservists - mostly civilian police officers from the New York-New Jersey region - was create to protect the Port of NY/NJ.
+On the east coast, a large team of mobilized reservists - mostly civilian police officers from the New York-New Jersey region - was created to protect the Port of NY/NJ.
 Similar units were created in Boston, Miami, Fort Lauderdale, and Hampton Roads.

 The sea marshal concept was driven by the idea of a cruise ship, cargo vessel, container ship, freighter or another large maritime vessel entering a port unsecured; a large and vulnerable target for attack, or potentially even bearing destructive intentions itself.
 Vessels commonly carry stowaways, and terror operatives have been discovered as recently as 2003.
-This terrorist delivery route was proven effective by the seaborne November 2008 Mumbai attacks, in India.
+This terrorist delivery route was proven effective by the seaborne 2008 Mumbai attacks, in India.
 After hijacking a fishing trawler and killing the crew to provide cover and avoid detection by the Indian Coast Guard, terrorists showed fake identification papers to Indian Coast Guard boarding officers and were allowed to continue on their way.
 Terrorist teams then sailed close to the Mumbai coast and deployed in a smallboat laden with arms and explosives.
 Once ashore, they killed and wounded hundreds in a standoff battle that went on for four days.

 In the US, sea marshals were created to provide a line of defense against ports, the critical infrastructure within and underneath them, and the economic throughput of maritime industry in the United States: ports and cargo ships account for 95% of all economic trade in the country.